 - Powder the top of the folded dough with a bit more flour, cover it with the plastic wrap you used on the bowl (unless it is wet then get a new piece), and leave it be for 30 minutes or so.

-- Sprinkle the banetton with wheat bran, or flour a baking parchment/mat.
-Pick up your dough, lightly shape it into a ball with your hands, and rest it seam-side down if using banetton, but seam side up if you are using baking parchment or a mat.
+- Sprinkle the banetton with wheat bran, or prepare a piece of baking parchment.
+Pick up your dough, lightly shape it into a ball with your hands, and put it in banetton or on the baking parchment.

-- When the dough is ready and oven is preheated (read this post about safety and handling of really hot cookware for baking!), invert the banetton onto a piece of baking parchment or gently slide the dough off the mat onto baking parchment right-side up (silicone mats are not rated for the sort of temperature we are talking here).
+- When the dough is ready and oven is preheated (read this post about safety and handling of really hot cookware for baking!), invert the banetton onto a piece of baking parchment or place the dough with the baking parchment onto a cutting board.

-- Bake for 30 minutes covered, then remove the lid or bowl (latter may need a bit of help with a spatula stuck under an edge to lift), reduce heat to 190-200C and bake for a further 15-20 minutes uncovered until the bread is no longer pale.
+- Bake for 25-30 minutes covered, then remove the lid or bowl (latter may need a bit of help with a spatula stuck under an edge to lift), reduce heat to 190C and bake for a further 15-20 minutes uncovered until the bread is no longer pale.

 - Remove from oven and out of the baking dish and cool on rack for 2 hours minimum before cutting.